 3) Enlightened Publisher Perspective for a Hybrid Author

-While all these publisher concerns are valid, an alternate view is that if these risks can be minimized or controlled, the result can be a larger author platform, a better reputation, and the likelihood of selling more of the author’s traditionally published books.A hybrid author is someone who uses both traditional publishing and self-publishing.
+While all these publisher concerns are valid, an alternate view is that if these risks can be minimized or controlled, the result can be a larger author platform, a better reputation, and the likelihood of selling more of the author’s traditionally published books.A hybrid author is someone who uses both traditional publishing and indie publishing.
 Click To Tweet

 To do this, traditional publishers can offer their authors career advice and strategic planning for all their books.
-They can encourage their authors to pursue greater quality in their self-published works, even to the point of letting them tap into their network of freelance editors, designers, and marketers.
+They can encourage their authors to pursue greater quality in their indie-published works, even to the point of letting them tap into their network of freelance editors, designers, and marketers.

 When done wisely, hybrid authors can benefit themselves as well as their traditional publishers.